-11 Rock Stars Who Allegedly Slept With Underage Girls
+11 rock stars who allegedly slept with underage girls

 Often, it seems, those women were underage — girls, not women.

-Pop culture's fascination with teenagers is nothing new.
-Chuck Berry released "Sweet Little Sixteen" in 1958.
-The Beatles' opening track on their debut album, "I Saw Her Standing There," begins with the line, "She was just 17 / You know what I mean?"
-"Thank Heaven for Little Girls"
+Pop culture’s fascination with teenagers is nothing new.
+Chuck Berry released “Sweet Little Sixteen” in 1958.
+The Beatles’ opening track on their debut album, “I Saw Her Standing There,” begins with the line, “She was just 17 / You know what I mean?”
+“Thank Heaven for Little Girls” idealizes future sexual potential (“Those little eyes so helpless and appealing / One day will flash and send you crashing through the ceiling”).
+And for some reason, many of the rich, powerful rock stars, who in their sexual primes could presumably sleep with anyone they chose, gravitated toward girls not old enough to drive.

 Some of the girls — who are now grown women — linked to the men on this list have steadfastly maintained that their relationships with rock stars were consensual and overall positive experiences in their lives.
 Others say the opposite.

-Here are 11 rock stars who have been linked to underage women.
+Here are 11 rock stars who have been linked to underage girls.

 David Bowie

-Note: This story originally ran Feb.
-3, 2016, and has been updated.